yidou12/yidou12.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am an Assistant Professor with the School of Computer Science, Nanjing University of Posts and Telecommunications (NJUPT), Nanjing, China.
-I earned my Ph.D. degree from Department of Computing, The Hong Kong Polytechnic University, supervised by [Dr. Henry C. B. Chan](https://web.comp.polyu.edu.hk/cshchan/#:~:text=Dr%20Henry%20C.%20B.%20Chan%20received) and did my postdoctoral, supervised by [Prof. Man Ho Au](https://web.comp.polyu.edu.hk/mhaau/).
+I earned my Ph.D. degree from Department of Computing, The Hong Kong Polytechnic University, supervised by [Dr. Henry C. B. Chan](https://web.comp.polyu.edu.hk/cshchan/#:~:text=Dr%20Henry%20C.%20B.%20Chan%20received) and did my postdoctoral, supervised by [Prof. Man Ho Allen Au](https://web.comp.polyu.edu.hk/mhaau/).

 My general research interests are in the areas of searchable encryption, privacy-enhancing technologies, reinforcement learning, and its applications.